borisbachmann/atlas-qdpx/README.md

 When calling on a single file, the Coder has to be specified as a parameter.
 When calling on a directory, the Coder is derived from the file name, assuming the files carry a suffix with the coder's name (e.g. `file_coder.qdpx`).

-The library also includes three DataFrame functions, based upon the `pandas` library:
+The library also includes three basic DataFrame functions, based upon the `pandas` library:
 1. `annotations_to_df` creates a sorted pandas DataFrame from the list of dictionaries.
 2. `extract_code_group_dfs` creates a dictionary of DataFrames, each containing the annotations for a group of codes.
    Code groups have to be passed as a dictionary with the group name as key and a list of codes as values.
 Codes